FAQs – Work Comp

 What is the Initial Conference?

-The purpose of the initial conference is to identify the issues that both sides want LIRAB to decide and to answer questions that anyone may have regarding the appeal.
+The purpose of the initial conference is to identify the issues that the parties want LIRAB to decide and to answer questions that anyone may have regarding the appeal.
 If you appealed the case, you must tell LIRAB what part of the Director’s decision you disagree with or why you are unhappy with the Director’s decision.
 LIRAB will not and cannot decide matters that were not considered or addressed by the Director.
 Also, be prepared to inform LIRAB of any potential or special concerns that LIRAB needs to be aware of while handling your case.

 At the initial conference, you may be asked to stipulate the file from the Department as part of LIRAB’s record on appeal.
-This means that LIRAB wants to know if you would agree that the information that was presented to the Department be made part of LIRAB’s file or records, and be considered by LIRAB in reaching its decision.
+This means that LIRAB wants to know if you would agree that the information that was presented to the Department is to be made part of LIRAB’s file or records, and be considered by LIRAB in reaching its decision.
 This would include all the medical reports and letters sent to the Department, and other information about how your injury happened.

 You will be given several important dates at the initial conference, including a settlement conference date, and the trial date.